-Dr. Bloink is a certified NET Practitioner
+Dr. Bloink is a certified NET Practitioner.

-“After the completion of hundreds of hours of applied clinical experience and concentrated instruction and active participation in formal trainings along with demonstrating a high degree of technical expertise, dedication and academic excellence by having passed a comprehensive written and practical examination on meridian theory, classic conditioning, homeopathy, neuroscience, applied nutritional science, rapport skills, body and memory dynamics, and general proficiency skills,
+“After the completion of hundreds of hours of applied clinical experience and concentrated instruction and active participation in formal training along with demonstrating a high degree of technical expertise, dedication and academic excellence by having passed a comprehensive written and practical examination on meridian theory, classic conditioning, homeopathy, neuroscience, applied nutritional science, rapport skills, body and memory dynamics, and general proficiency skills,